o-tari/tv/README.md

-# YouTube Clone
+# TV App

-A production-ready YouTube-style web application built with React, TypeScript, and the YouTube Data API v3.
+A production-ready TV-style web application built with React, TypeScript, and the YouTube Data API v3.

 ## Features